jtsampson/G2Actuate/README.md

 ## <a name="Features">Features</a>

- * **Endpoints** Grails 2 Actuator endpoints allow you to monitor and interact with your application.
-Grails 2 Actuator includes a number of built-in endpoints For example, the metrics endpoint provides basic application metrics information.
+ * **Endpoints** G2Actuate endpoints allow you to monitor and interact with your application.
+G2Actuate includes a number of built-in endpoints.
+For example, the metrics endpoint provides basic application metrics information.
 Start up your application and look at `/metrics` (and see `/mappings` for a list of other HTTP endpoints).
  * **Metrics** TODO...maybe
  * **Audit** TODO...maybe